dper/kanjiforanki/README.md

 Once you have a deck you need to import it.

-1. Open up Anki, go to `File / Import ...`  A dialog opens.
+1. Open up Anki.
+Go to `File / Import ...`  A dialog opens.
 2. Select the text file you generated above.
 3. Choose whatever options you like.
 I prefer to create a separate deck for just these cards.
 4. Make sure `Allow HTML in fields` is checked.